About the School of Nursing

 Today's nursing profession needs individuals who are committed to excellence and are prepared to embark on a career that provides challenges as well as satisfaction of spirit.
 We offer the foundation in theory, practice and self-awareness that you will need for success as a nurse in the 21st century.

-Through articulation agreements with eight colleges and a dual admission partnership with Mercy College, School of Nursing graduates are prepared to continue toward a Baccalaureate in Nursing (BSN) degree.
+Through articulation agreements with eight colleges, School of Nursing graduates are prepared to continue toward a Baccalaureate in Nursing (BSN) degree.

 The School of Nursing Exemplifies Excellence in Nursing Education